-She represents clients concerning a variety of trade controls compliance issues, including defending enforcement actions, filing voluntary self-disclosures and prior disclosures, responding to Penalty Notices and Claims for Liquidated Damages, applying for export licenses, filing classification, Commodity Jurisdiction and General Correspondence requests, responding to Seizure Notices, filing Protests, and conducting internal reviews for export, sanctions, and import compliance.
+She represents clients concerning a variety of trade controls compliance issues, including conducting investigations, defending enforcement actions, filing disclosures, responding to Penalty Notices and Claims for Liquidated Damages, applying for export licenses, filing classification, Commodity Jurisdiction and General Correspondence requests, responding to Seizure Notices, filing Protests, and conducting internal trade compliance audits.

 Based in Houston, Texas, Jamie has represented multinational corporations in complex export controls and sanctions compliance matters.
 She has handled customs matters involving numerous customs ports across the United States.
 She has extensive experience handling North American cross-border trade issues, including Origin Verifications, audits by U.S. Customs and Border Protection, prior disclosures, investigations covering related party valuation, and country of origin issues.

-In 2020, Jamie embarked on an extensive study related to modern slavery and forced labor laws and how these laws impact multinational enterprises and their supply chains.
+In 2020, Jamie embarked on an extensive study related to modern slavery and forced labor laws, supply chain due diligence, and how these laws impact multinational enterprises and their supply chains.
 She is currently writing a book on the topic with the aim of providing practical guidance for organizations on how to incorporate these new laws and requirements into their existing international compliance programs.